13588112254/littlefs/SPEC.md

 can be updated by a commit to _any_ metadata pair in the filesystem.

-The way this works is that the global state is stored as a set of deltas distributed across the filesystem such that the global state can by found by the xor-sum of these deltas.
+The way this works is that the global state is stored as a set of deltas distributed across the filesystem such that the global state can be found by the xor-sum of these deltas.

 ```